kshvab/NodeJS_PDF_API_Check_Server/README.md

 ## Suggested behaviour of the API

+Invoice fields for valiation are marked with yellow color in the [example invoice PDF](Examples/demo_invoice.pdf))

 Request payload:
 * JSON data to be validated in PDF
 * URL to generated PDF file ([example](Examples/demo_invoice.pdf))